dmitriysafronov/legion-power-management/README.md

 # legion-power-management

-Connecting power-profiles-daemon and Lenovo hardware power profiles on systems without kernel support.
+Bridge between power-profiles-daemon and Lenovo hardware power profiles on systems without kernel support.

 You need to install acpi-call and legion-wmi kernel modules